tsdev/spinw/docs/pages/swfiles/sw_econtract.md

 ### Input Arguments

-% `Q`
+`Q`
-:Input values in reciprocal space in the scattering plane in
+: Input values in reciprocal space in the scattering plane in Angstrom^-1 units, dimensions are [2 nQ].

-% `Angstrom^-1`
-:1 units, dimensions are [2 nQ].

 ### Name-Value Pair Arguments

-% `omega`
+`omega`
 : Energy transfer value in meV, default is zero.

-% `lambda`
+`lambda`
 : Wavelength of the incident beam in Angstrom.

-% `ki`
+`ki`
 : Momentum of the incidend beam in Angstrom^-1.

-% `sense`
+`sense`
 : Scattering sense:
-    detectors are on the right hand side from the incident beam direction, default.
+      1       detectors are on the right hand side from the incident beam direction, default.
-    detectors are on the left hand side from the incident beam direction.
+     -1       detectors are on the left hand side from the incident beam direction.

 ### See Also